 On Atheism

-When I was younger I used to call myself an atheist, and I thought that was smart.
-But there was one thing that always stumped me.
-Where did the Big Bang come from?
+When I was younger I used to call myself an atheist.
+But there was one thing that always stumped me: Where did the Big Bang come from?
 Well it seems there’s an explanation for that.
 Apparently it has been observed that particles occasionally pop into existence and then shortly disappear as a result of quantum energy fluctuations.
-But where did that energy come from?
-Where did time and space come from?
+But where did that quantum energy come from?
+Heck, where did time and space come from?
 No matter how much scientists discover, this question will always remain: “But what was before that?”.
-The same goes for creationism - the belief that the world was created in six days by God.
-Where did God come from?
-Where did the matter He was creating come from?
-You can’t get something from nothing.
-I’m not necessarily supporting creationism, because I’m not sure how the world was created.
+I’m not necessarily supporting creationism either, because I’m not sure how the world was created.
 The Bible isn’t meant to be a textbook.
-I’m simply pointing out that there are holes in every creation theory, so whatever you believe, you must take a leap of faith.
+I’m simply pointing out that there are holes in every creation theory, so whatever you believe about how the world was made, you must take a leap of faith.

 Logic